FistOfHit/StrangeAttractors/README.md

 Additionally, I would like to thank the EPSRC for trusting me and this project and selecting me as one of the few to get their VERY generous funding.

+## License ##

+MIT license, feel free to use and develop for your own investigations!